camille-wilkens/FCND/FCND-Motion-Planning/writeup_template.md

 #### 6. Cull waypoints
 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.

-I added three functions to the planning_utils file:
+I added three functions to the planning_utils file, i chose the collinearity test vs Bresenham:

 def point(p):
     return np.array([p[0], p[1], 1.]).reshape(1, -1)